Degenerate Quantum LDPC Codes With Good Finite Length Performance: Generalization of HP codes

 since for all ${i \in [s]\setminus S}$ we have that $\varphi_i(b) \ne 0$ and therefore the non-binary matrix $\varphi_i(H_X)$ is full rank.
 Hence by applying Lemma~\ref{lm:key-dim} to the matrix $H_X$ we have:

-In order to complete the proof we need also to find the rank of the matrix $H_Z$.
-It easier to find the rank of the matrix $H'_Z$ obtained from $H_Z$ by the application of the ``transposition'' map $u \mapsto u^*$ to each element.
-Since the transposition map is an automorphism on the ring $\RC{2}{\ell}$ we see that the number of vectors in the row space of $H_Z$ and the row space of $ H'_Z$ is the same.
+To complete the proof we need also to find the rank of the matrix $H_Z$.
+It is easier to find the rank of the matrix $H'_Z$ obtained from $H_Z$ by the application of the ``transpose'' map $u \mapsto u^*$ to each element.
+Since the transpose map is an automorphism on the ring $\RC{2}{\ell}$ we see that the number of vectors in the row space of $H_Z$ and the row space of $ H'_Z$ is the same.
 Hence $\rk H_Z = \rk H'_Z$.
 The rank of the matrix~$H'_Z = [b I_n, A^T]$, can be found in the same way as for the matrix $H_X$:

-Now, we apply formula~(\ref{eq:CSS-dim}) for the CSS dimension and obtain:
+Now we apply formula~(\ref{eq:CSS-dim}) for the CSS dimension and obtain: